-The Scheme invests in units of the GAT depending upon the asset allocation determined for the Scheme (see note 3).
+The Scheme invests in units of the GAT based on the Strategic Asset Allocation determined for the Scheme (see note 3).
 The unit fund holds quoted equity, fixed interest and debt instruments.
 These instruments are all measured at fair value.